 Preventing Heat Stroke

 There's no doubt that heat stroke is a life-threatening condition.
-Fortunately, there are ways you can prevent heat stroke from happening in the first place.
+Fortunately, there are ways to prevent heat stroke from happening in the first place.

-- NEVER leave your dog alone in the car on a warm day, even if the windows are wide open.
+- NEVER leave your dog alone in the car on a warm or sunny day, even if the windows are wide open.
 The inside of the car acts like an oven in the sun and heat.
-Temperatures can rise to dangerously high levels in a matter of minutes, even if the weather outside is not extremely hot.
+Temperatures can rise to dangerously high levels in a matter of minutes, even if the weather outside is not that hot.

 - Avoid vigorous exercise on warm days.
 When outside, opt for shady areas.

-- Keep fresh cool water available at all times.
+- Keep fresh cool water available to your dog at all times.

 - Remember that certain types of dogs are more sensitive to heat, especially obese dogs and brachycephalic (short-nosed) breeds, like Pugs and Bulldogs.
 Use extreme caution when these dogs are exposed to heat.